Key takeaways

 What is your processing volume?

 Finally, you should consider your processing volume.
 If you process dozens of card and digital payments daily or hourly, you need a POS terminal that can withstand high-volume use.
-If you only process a few payments a week or a month, a less robust—and typically lower cost—POS terminal will be more your speed.
+If you only process a few payments a week or a month, a less robust — and typically lower cost — POS terminal will be more your speed.

 POS terminal trends

 POS terminals went through a massive overhaul between 2015 and 2020 with the rollout of chip card technology.
 With that development, liability for fraudulent transactions shifted from the payment processor to individual merchants.
 Merchants that did not have chip-enabled POS terminals suddenly found themselves losing numerous chargeback disputes with card carriers.
-So it is important for small businesses to stay on top of payments trends and ensure they have the most current terminals for their POS.

 The next major payment shift is already underway, with some card companies supporting biometric data to authenticate consumer payments.
 Biometric data can be anything from a fingerprint to a palm or a full face scan.
 The technology is already popular in China.
 Stateside, Amazon has rolled out smart shopping carts in select Whole Foods stores equipped with Amazon One palm scanners to authenticate payments.